JimmyKenMerchant/RaspberryPi/sound_box/README.md

 * Virtual parallel input can be accepted by CC#19 (General Purpose Controller 4).
 This is useful to control commands in user32.c from MIDI IN, e.g., playing Music code.

 * Modulation, low-frequency oscillator, is implemented.
-CC#1 sets changing speed (delta) of frequency and CC#16 sets range (interval) of highest-lowest frequency.
+CC#1 (Modulation) sets changing speed (delta) of frequency and CC#16 (General Purpose Controller 1) sets range (interval) of highest-lowest frequency.

 * Pitch bending is implemented.
 Range is fixed within appx. +-5 semitones.